Endava/cats/README.md

 - `--ignoreResponseBodyCheck` If supplied (not value needed) it won't check if the response body received from the service matches the schema supplied inside the contract and will return the test result as SUCCESS instead of WARN
 - `--blackbox` If supplied (not value needed) it will ignore all response codes expect for 5XX which will be returned as ERROR.
 This is similar to `--ignoreResponseCodes="2xx,4xx"`
 - `--contentType` A custom mime type if the OpenAPI spec uses content type negotiation versioning.
+- `--outoput` The path where the CATS report will be written.
+Default is `cats-report` in the current directory

 `cats --contract=my.yml --server=https://locathost:8080 --checkHeaders`